fbpx Housing FAQ | University of West Alabama Skip to main content

 Tiger Bucks and Dining Dollars are debit-like accounts accessed using the Tiger Card.

-• Tiger Bucks can be used at all on-campus dining locations and at several off-campus restaurants and stores.
-Tiger Bucks may also be used to activate the washers and dryers in the residence halls and to pay for printing services in the campus computer labs.
+Tiger Bucks can be used at all on-campus dining locations and at several off-campus restaurants and stores.
+Tiger Bucks may also be used to pay for printing services in the campus computer labs.
+Tiger Bucks roll over from semester to semester and are always available to you.

 Room Assignment and Room Information